-The Biobanking Consensus Meeting, initiated by us, is being held at Islington's Business Design Centre in London.
+The Biobanking Consensus Meeting will be hosted by yur Chief Scientific Officer, Dr David Jenkinson.
+This important meeting has been initiated by us and will be held at Islington’s Business Design Centre in London.

 In the recent Task & Finish Working Group, The Brain Tumour Charity has been asked to lead on this important initiative.